mashood100/dart_extend/README.md

     bool isDouble = "122".isNum; // true
 ```

-check is string value is number or not
+check string value is number or not

 ```dart